 Administrative residents complete both direct patient care and clinical management rotations during the first year.
 The second year will focus on advanced administrative rotations.

-- Clinical practice in a variety of clinical areas including ambulatory care experience
+- Clinical practice in a variety of clinical areas

 - Clinical management

 - Pharmacy operations and medication-use systems, inpatient and consolidated services center

 - Specialty pharmacy management

 - Residency program director rotation and recruitment (longitudinal)

 - Drug policy program and medication use evaluation(longitudinal)

 - Fundamentals of pharmacy informatics (longitudinal)